How volunteering can help your career

-“Our experience is that volunteering really is a career selling point,” says Amanda Robinson, SEEK Volunteer Manager.
+“Our experience is that volunteering really is a career selling point,” says Rebecca Miller, Head of SEEK Volunteer.
 “SEEK Volunteer research found that 69% of people say it shows the type of person they really are and 68% believe it shows an employer that they can roll up their sleeves.”

 The great news is that volunteering can be fun.
 There are so many volunteer opportunities in Australia, that it’s not hard to find the perfect role for you and your circumstances.
 That role could be anything from working as a clown for disadvantaged children to volunteering at a music festival.

 If you’re wondering what skills you can put on your CV, just reflect on your volunteering experiences.
 Chances are you’ve developed some of these skills:

 - The ability to work in a team